statechannels/statechannels/packages/wallet/src/redux/protocols/dispute/responder/readme.md

 The purpose of this protocol is handle responding to a challenge.
 It covers:

-- Deciding if we can respond to a challenge with commitments that the engine already has.
+- Deciding if we can respond to a challenge with commitments that the wallet already has.
 - If the response needs a new commitment the response protocol accepting a response commitment.
 - Getting confirmation from the user to launch a response.
 - Submitting the response transaction to the blockchain.